Syxton/moodle-tool_coursearchiver/README.md

 # Course Archiver
 This tool is used to search for courses, notify the course owners, and mass hide or archive (backup and remove) courses.
+The courses are stored with Moodle's backup file extension ".mbz".
+These files can then be manually found in the user defined folder and can be restored using Moodle's built in restore feature.

 ## Install
 copy the coursearchiver folder into the admin/tool folder.